redon99/bookmark/bookmark-landing-page-master/README.md

 ### What I learned

 During this project I practiced most of the things I learned before such as how to write HTML5 following BEM Methodology and CSS3 by using a CSS preprocessor such as SASS (using SCSS syntax).
-Also i tried to build this project by seperating into different sass files and components (not using the 7-1 architecure since this is not a big project.)
+Also I tried to build this project by seperating into different sass files and components (not using the 7-1 architecure since this is not a big project.)
 Also for this project I coded only on plain JavaScript using ES6 syntax and features.

 ### Continued development